 One Bronze Badge And One Homerun.

-While growing up I was subjected daily to my mother’s constant quoting of bible scriptures.
-One I will never forget as it pertained to my eagerness for always wanting to play sports.
+While growing up I was subjected on a daily basis to my mother’s constant quoting of bible scriptures.
+One that I will never forget as it pertained to my eagerness for always wanting to play sports.

 “Bodily training is beneficial for a little, but Godly devotion is beneficial for all things.”

-During my teenage years I would never have been considered a strong, masculine or athletic type of guy.
-As much as I wished I could have been that jock type guy in my high school, I never even came close.
+During my teenage years I would never have been remotely considered a strong, masculine or athletic type of a guy.
+As much as I wished I could have been that jock type of guy in high school, I never even came close.
 I was tall, gangly, awkward and I had minimal strength for my six-foot-five height.
-I would have been that guy who had the sand kicked in his face at the beach and did absolutely nothing about it.
+I was that guy who had the sand kicked in his face at the beach and did absolutely nothing about it.

 I loved gym class, but I hated doing gymnastics, wrestling and swimming.
-I was however a good runner.
-I could run long distances pretty well, but was not much of a threat when it came to shorter sprints like the hundred yard dash.
+I was however a good endurance runner and I could run long distances but was not much of a threat when it came to shorter sprints like the hundred yard dash.

-For me when I was a kid, my only real physical activities consisted of riding my bike during the summer and playing both road or ice hockey during the other months.
-Since we had no family car I also did a lot of walking, I was always walking anywhere and everywhere.
+For me when I was a kid my only real physical activities consisted of riding my bike during the summer and playing either road or ice hockey during the other months.
+We had no family car so I also did a lot of walking, I was always walking anywhere and everywhere.

-Back in the seventies most high school students in Canada participated in the Fitness Awards Program.
+In the seventies most high school students in Canada participated in the Fitness Awards Program.
 The program was designed to promote health and fitness among Canadian youth.
 Students who completed the program would be awarded one of four badges based on their results after completing the six required activities.
 The annual weeklong event consisted of a 50 yard dash and a shuttle run for determining speed and quickness.
 Sit-ups, push-ups, flexed arm hangs and standing long jumps would be used to determine strength and flexibility.
 All fitness test results were recorded and submitted to Fitness and Sport Canada.
-They would review them and send awards and certificates to schools to distribute to all participating students.
+They would then review the results and send awards, certificates to schools to distribute to all participating students.

-The badges were either gold, silver or bronze based on your performance in the fitness test compared to the national standard.
+There were four badges, gold, silver, bronze based on your performance in the fitness test compared to the national standard.
 A student who achieved above 95% on all six tests received the Award of Excellence badge.

-In my school I only remember just a couple students ever receiving an Award of Excellence.
+In my school I only remember just a couple students ever receiving an Award of Excellence badge.
 In addition to the three inch embroidered badge they also received a certificate from the Government of Canada acknowledging their excellent achievement.
-I had more of a chance of winning a lottery than I did ever winning the Award of Excellence badge.
+I myself had more of a chance winning a lottery than I did ever winning the Award of Excellence badge.

 The weeklong event was always something I dreaded for the six years I participated from 1972 until I graduated in 1978.
 For the first five years I failed miserably and could not even achieve the national minimum standard.
-I was such an embarrassment to myself as many of the girls in my class would put me to shame.
+I was such an embarrassment to myself as there were many girls in my class who would put me to shame.

 I was awarded a bronze badge.